 Soft Hearts: A Rett Swinson Mystery

-Harriett “Rett” Swinson is trying to rebuild her life after a failed marriage when a group of Halloween trick-or-treaters discovers her neighbor, retired English professor and poet Wanda Hightower, dead on her porch, stabbed in the back and through the heart.
+Harriet “Rett” Swinson is trying to rebuild her life after a failed marriage when a group of Halloween trick-or-treaters discovers her neighbor, retired English professor and poet Wanda Hightower, dead on her porch, stabbed in the back and through the heart.
 Was her killer a random psychopath in search of blood on All Hallow’s Eve—or one of the neighbors who helped with her lawn’s makeover gone wrong?
-Wanda claimed to have dirt on nearly everyone in their Downtown Raleigh neighborhood, so the list of suspects is long.
+Wanda claimed to have dirt on nearly everyone in their downtown Raleigh neighborhood, so the list of suspects is long.

 Finding the killer will require Rett to reconstruct Wanda’s turbulent past while weighing her growing attraction for Homicide Detective Darryl Schmidt against a desperate need for independence—and a growing feeling that an innocent man is being singled out by the police for the murder.

 The first installment in the Rett Swinson Mystery Series, Soft Hearts explores how the fragile vulnerability of human beings can become their greatest strength.

 Author Eric Lodin has been playing with words on paper since the third grade.
 Over the years he has tinkered with several novels and screenplays, trying to improve his craft one sentence at a time.
 A fan of slapstick comedy, long runs, and most anything British, he lives in Raleigh, N.C., with his wife, children, and a mischievous Havanese named Duke.
 Soft Hearts: A Rett Swinson Mystery is his first mystery novel.

 A finely tuned drama … A page turner.

 The narrative is smooth and precise.
 The plot, absorbing … If you are a mystery buff, then pick this one up.
 You will not regret it.

 The author cleverly ties all the clues to the storyline from start to finish… Amazing writing.